saralafia/ERI-maps/README.md

 In addition to the scientometric and cognitive heuristics we previously developed, we also report *coherence scores* for the topic models, which allow model comparison and evaluation across levels of thematic granularity.
 Coherence measures the extent to which top terms representing a topic are semantically related relative to the corpus (Mimno et al., 2011).
 This measure allows us to select a model with a number of topics yielding a relatively high coherence score.
 Compared with similar measures, including perplexity and log-likelihood, for evaluating topic model quality, coherence is considered to be more human interpretable (Greene et al., 2014).

 ### Latent Dirichlet Allocation (LDA)
 The LDA algorithm (Blei et al., 2003) is a generative probabilistic model.
 In each run of LDA, we set the random seed to 1, ensuring model reproducibility.
-The [MALLET](http://mallet.cs.umass.edu./) implementation of LDA (McCallum, 2002) produced higher quality topics than the Gensim and Scikit-learn implementations.
+The [MALLET](http://mallet.cs.umass.edu./) implementation of LDA produced higher quality topics than the Gensim and Scikit-learn implementations.
 We tested 2 - 100 topics based on the previously established heuristics and iterated through these to determine models yielding the highest coherence scores.

 Following our heuristics, the model with the highest coherence score in the first level of thematic granularity (between 5 - 9 topics) has **8 topics** and the model with the highest coherence score in the second level (between 25 - 81 topics) has **43 topics**.
 The findings are summarized below.